top of page

 • qualified,

-• represent the needs of the majority electorate, as well as
+• represent the needs of the majority electorate,

 • best represent the political philosophy of the party.

 The primary and caucus candidate filtering system (“P&C system”) is different.
-The P&C system incentives are for candidates to win the party nomination by appealing to the most extreme 5% or so of society.
-Today federal elections are won and lost in the primaries and caucuses.
-The breadth of political ideas and choices, which were formerly available to the majority, is now sculpted by the most extreme minority interests of our society.
-Those candidates best able to sway high-powered minority interest groups are those who succeed in representing their party in the general election.
+The P&C system incentives are for candidates to win the party nomination by appealing to society's most extreme 5% or so from each majority party.
+Today's federal elections are won and lost in the primaries and caucuses.
+The breadth of political ideas and choices, which were formerly available to the majority, is now sculpted by the most extreme minority interests.
+Those candidates best able to sway high-powered minority interest groups are those who succeed in winning the primary (or caucus) and then represent their party in the general election.
 That sway often results in politician capture by high-powered minority interest groups.
-The general election provides the veneer of an egalitarian vote.
-The reality is, that the P&C system skews much of the voting power to the most extreme minority interest groups of society.
-The P&C System is where the majority's ideas and choices go to die at the hands of the minority.

 Former Supreme Court Justice Antonin Scalia said: